sayjava/progressive-delivery/notests.md

+# Slide 0: Objectives

 # Slide 1: Current State of Affairs
 - Discuss current setup
-  - Apps running in none production environment means we dont know how they will behave (There are differences between prod and non-prod or non-production receiving cluster)
+  - Apps running in none production environment means we don't know how they will behave (There are differences between prod and non-prod or non-production receiving cluster)
   - We are exposed to the current state of apps as our customer at the same time.
   - Rollback not instantaneous
   - Customer impact is quite high